RegExp

 false

-For now, the following Unicode properties of strings are supported by JavaScript:
+For now, only the following Unicode string properties are supported by JavaScript:

 Basic_Emoji